 Arthur Haswell Flute Repairs

-We specialise in the small number of hand-made modern-pitch concert flutes produced at their workshop at 23 Berners Street, London before its closure in December 1958.
+We specialise in the small number of hand-made modern-pitch concert flutes produced at the Rudall Carte workshop at 23 Berners Street, London before its closure in December 1958.

-These rare flutes, made by some of the greatest makers, are sought after and played in earnest by professional and amateur flautists who value excellence, sound, individuality, and character.
+These rare flutes, hand-made by some of the greatest makers, are sought after and played today in earnest by professional and amateur flautists who value excellence, sound, individuality, and character.

 Although New Philharmonic Pitch was introduced in 1896, the old High Pitch A=452 persisted for many years.
 Even during the 1920s the majority of Carte concert flutes was still being made at High Pitch.
 But as modern pitch A=440 became established, the best Cartes were returned to Berners Street to have their mechanisms adapted to fit on new bodies.
 These transplants can be every bit as good as original modern-pitch Cartes.

 Nevertheless probably less than a quarter of Carte concert flutes are of practical use today.
 These are the magical flutes in which we specialise - each unique, with a character all its own.

 The best craftsmen were given the job of making the finest flutes.
 In most cases not much is known about these flutemakers, yet their names live on in the quality of their work.

 There were Englishmen such as Christopher Holland, Harry West, Edwin Ounsted, Albert Atkins who specialised in piccolos, Fred Handke, and the Hindes father and son.
 Fine makers were coaxed from the Continent: Henri Schumacher originally from Strasbourg, Henri Nivarlet from Belgium, and the Parisian Eugene Goulliere.